alexdriaguine/simple-toggl/README.md

 ### set-token

-Sets an api token to authenticate you
+Sets an api token to authenticate you.

 ```sh
 toggl set-token <your-api-token>